cmlburnett/pyrtl433net/README.md

 At this time, if the configuration is changed, the server needs to be shut down and restarted.
 Additionally, the clients need to time out (1 second) so that they reconnect and pull the configuration from the server again.
 Future modification will be updating the clients that the config changed so they re-getconfig without restarting.

+# Handler implementation
+The packet handler is defined above.
+What the function does with the packet is entirely up to you.
+- Log it to a database
+- Filter out sensors and send as MQTT messages
+- Send Push or SMS notifications based on data received
+- Throttle packets so sensors that update too often are restricted

+Please note that this server model does not use threads or anything fancy, so the time spent in the handler WILL make other clients wait.
+So if your handler is not deterministic and not speedy, you may experience dropped packets.
+Highly recommend an intermediary log of some sort if the ultimate data sink is sporadic, buggy, or can take time.